Top 10 Unusual Things to Do and See in Berlin. Exploring the city like a local

 I didn’t create my travel blog to repeat what the Wikipedia and hundreds of other travel websites are saying, but to help you discover something different with my knowledge of the particular city or place and its lesser-known attractions.

 Charlottenburg is a very nice district away from the city hustle.
-It used to be a heart of the Western Berlin, but now is a great place for the quiet existence, while a bit too expensive for young people.
+It used to be the heart of Western Berlin, but now is a great place for a quiet existence, while a bit too expensive for young people.
 It is full of bars and international shops.
-One famous attraction here is the Charlottenburg Palace built in the 17th century, and its gardens.
+One famous attraction here is the Charlottenburg Palace built in the 17th century and its gardens.

 Find the Pieces of the Berlin Wall

 The famous Berlin Wall that separated the West and East Berlin fell in 1989, and the Cold War was over.
 Still, you can view some parts of this historically important wall in several places of the city.
 Here is where:

 - East Side Gallery.
 A long part of wall covered by beautiful graffiti including the famous painting of Leonid Brezhnev and Erich Honecker kissing.
 Here, you will also find the Berlin Wall Museum and a beautiful Oberbaum bridge

 - Checkpoint Charlie and surroundings.
 This checkpoint was the main one on the Western and Eastern Berlin border.
 If the Third World War started, it would be the first battlefield.
 Fortunately, it didn’t, and now thousands of tourists take funny selfies with the men dressed like soldiers (that may have never served in the army) without realizing, how dangerous this place was less than 30 years ago.
 Some small pieces of the wall can be found along the route, where it was standing.
 This place is extremely touristy, but also worth visiting.